cbartsch/Slippipedia/README.md

 Analytics groups stats by character, matchup, stage and time frame.

+Click the statistics icon to show statistics for a certain group.
+Click the list icon to show those games in the browser.

 ![analytics](images/analytics.png)

 #### Browser

 Browser lists the replays one by one.

 Click the play icon to can re-watch them (needs [Slippi Desktop app](https://github.com/project-slippi/slippi-desktop-app)).
 Click the folder icon to find a specific replay file on your file system.

+Click the statistics icon for a session to show statistics pre-filtered for exactly those games.

 ![browser](images/browser.png)